appINPP/Prometheus-ARCA/production/README.md

 ## ✩ Limitations/Future Work
 + batches_production.py, raises errors for VolumeInjection method.
 GENIE should be tested instead.
++ batches_production's way of handling the seed is not safe.
+If there are gaps in the already existing output files, simulations will use already done seeds and be overwritten.
+A better version would be to check the largest int in the files IDs.
 + in batches_production.py, RAM retention by active workers should be monitored, with and without maxtaskperchild set to 1.
++ batches_production.py would benefit from a non-manual choice of workers.
+An application like this can be found in `data/photonstoparquet.py`
 + switch to split_production as the main production workflow, after validation